ghandzhipeng/kaggle-avazu/Readme.md

 3. Data read by pandas are firstly treated as objects.. astype('string')
 4. The parameter "header" of pandas.read_csv is confusing: True(1-st line), False(0-th line)
 , None(no schema info).
 Also, Dataframe can access/ADD via columns, via attributes, df['name', df.name.values=="ddddd"].
+	- s.iloc[] -- for integer position addressing;
+	- s.loc[] -- for index label addressing; and
+	- s.ix[] -- for a hybrid of integer position and label addressing.
+	- s.shape[0] -- how many rows
 5. numpy deals with arrays.
 6. many other errors like len of values and index not match... google it.
+7. ./configure --prefix=$HOME/myapps, make, make install(mostly not this)